Mike-C-Sanders/Mike-C-Sanders-Algorithms/README.md

 # Mike-C-Sanders- Algorithm/Data-Structure Practices
 Algorithms and Datastructures are the fundamentals of a strong programmer.
 This repository is part of this life long persuit of mastery.

+Many of the algorithms and datastructures I've included are trivial.
+There here as a marker of where I started and how far I've come.

 This repository is meant to serve as a log and a central location for the algorithms and data-structures I'm practicing/working on.
-I'm including some of the problems that I've worked on using these Algs and DSs.
+In addition, there are some of the more important or famous problems solved using the included algorithms/datastructures.

 ## Current Algorithms